Development Branches

 You will not be able to run an unsafe config.
 You need to first observe the config and verify that it’s either OK to write to the destination, or change the destination accordingly.

-Components using OAuth does not allow authorizing nor changing the OAuth in development branch.
+Components using OAuth do not allow authorizing nor changing the OAuth in a development branch.
 The OAuth authorization tokens are shared with production so changing them might break the production pipeline.

 Important: Development branches are for development and testing only, so setting up status notifications on Flows is not supported.